About

 URP Engagement

 The Department is proud to offer a number of opportunities for students to engage in planning-related groups and events.
 The Department also offers a number of international and study abroad opportunities.
-After graduation, URP alumni enter the workforce prepared to change the world from all aspects: locally to globally, domestic to international, and all areas in between.
+Upon completion of their studies, URP graduates are well-prepared to make significant contributions to society across multiple scales and contexts, ranging from local to global, and spanning both domestic and international arenas.

 Mentorship Program

 The UF Department of Urban and Regional Planning’s mentorship program is designed to foster a meaningful and purpose-driven mentorship experience.
 The program pairs graduate planning students with practicing professional planners as they prepare to graduate and exit their academic programs.
 It is a year-long commitment centered around relationship-building, networking, and professional development.
 Our mentorship program is part of a larger professional development program that includes workshops, internships, the AICP certification program, and experiences, such as attending at APA Florida and APA national conferences.
-Click here to read about our mentorship recap from the 2021-2022 academic year!
+Click here to read about the UF MURP mentorship experience from students and mentors.

 Student Engagement